medford-group/TAPsolver/docs/resources/installation/README.md

-NOTE TO ACS WORKSHOP ATTENDEES: Please download the examples folder above which will be used throughout the workshop
+NOTE TO ACS WORKSHOP ATTENDEES: Please download the examples folder above which will be used throughout the workshop.
+If you have any issues installing the program, please email me at ayonge3@gatech.edu

 * [Overview](https://github.com/medford-group/TAPsolver/tree/master)
 * [Documentation](https://github.com/medford-group/TAPsolver/tree/master/docs/resources/Documentation)